Advertising Photography FAQ | Dale May | New York

 Yes.
 His hybrid approach combines live-action photography with photorealistic CGI environments to produce concept-driven campaigns.
 Every CGI environment is built from scratch to match the specific photography it will contain, with no stock assets or generic environments.
 This is standard practice across Dale's personal projects, celebrity editorial work, and commercial advertising campaigns.

-How does a photographer create photorealistic CGI environments for advertising campaigns?
+How does a photographer create photorealistic CGI environments for advertising?

 Photorealistic CGI environments are built entirely from scratch in 3D software such as Blender, using custom modeling, texturing, lighting, and rendering to match the tone and visual language of the campaign.
 The process begins before the shoot: the environment is designed and rendered first, so studio lighting on the day of photography can be matched precisely to the CGI world the talent will inhabit.
-Every element, from a hospital corridor to a golf course to a kitchen counter, is built specifically for the campaign.
+Every element is built specifically for the campaign with no stock assets.
 This level of control is essential for pharmaceutical and brand advertising, where visual consistency and brand standards are non-negotiable.

 How does the CGI environment build process work before a photography shoot?

 Before any photography takes place, Dale May builds the photorealistic CGI environment for the campaign, establishing the precise light direction, color temperature, perspective, and scene composition in three dimensions.
 Once the environment is rendered and approved, the studio lighting setup on the day of photography is designed to match it exactly.
-This means every lighting decision made on set is intentional and pre-calculated, with no guessing in post.
-It also means the CGI world can be adjusted after the shoot if the creative direction evolves, without requiring additional photography.
+Every lighting decision made on set is intentional and pre-calculated, with no guessing in post.
+The CGI world can also be adjusted after the shoot if the creative direction evolves, without requiring additional photography.

 What is the cost difference between location shooting and CGI environment production?